gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 ### aws-provider-patch

-Overwrite settings on nested AWS providers to work around several Terraform bugs.
-Due to [issue #13018](https://github.com/hashicorp/terraform/issues/13018) and [issue #26211](https://github.com/hashicorp/terraform/issues/26211), the `import` command may fail if your Terraform code uses a module that has a `provider` block nested within it that sets any of its attributes to computed values.
+Overwrite settings on nested AWS providers to work around several OpenTofu/Terraform bugs.
+Due to [issue #13018](https://github.com/hashicorp/terraform/issues/13018) and [issue #26211](https://github.com/hashicorp/terraform/issues/26211), the `import` command may fail if your OpenTofu/Terraform code uses a module that has a `provider` block nested within it that sets any of its attributes to computed values.
 This command is a hacky attempt at working around this problem by allowing you to temporarily hard-code those attributes so `import` can work.